Satyam-Chaudhary/e_kyc/readme.md

+THIS IS NOT MY PROJECT I JUST DID A BIT OF CHANGES TO MAKE THE ORIGNAL PROJECT WORKING I DON"T OWN THIS PROJECT

 # E-KYC Project
 Welcome to the E-KYC project!
 This project leverages cutting-edge techniques in computer vision, natural language processing, convolutional neural networks (CNNs), and long short-term memory networks (LSTMs) to facilitate automatic Know Your Customer (KYC) processes.